alttch/psrt/README.md

 This repository contains PubSubRT server, implementing PSRT (open-source version without the cluster module), command-line client and Rust client library.
-The cluster code is not open-source.
+The cluster code is not open-source, but may be opened in the future as well.

 Other repositories: